Rajil101/QRCode-Scanner-and-Generator-/README.md

 •In these app created four activity file for-

-*scanQRcode- In these activity i used scanner live view  and ZXDecoder() for decoding & scanning the code, checked premission and grant decision to camera and make final toast for message output showing,
+•**scanQRcode**- In these activity i used scanner live view  and ZXDecoder() for decoding & scanning the code, checked premission and grant decision to camera and make final toast for message output showing,

-*genrateQRcode- In these activity, firstly inherited the xml function like buttons,selectors proceed to get text value of genrate qrcode and create bitmap,
+•**genrateQRcode**- In these activity, firstly inherited the xml function like buttons,selectors proceed to get text value of genrate qrcode and create bitmap,

-*main activity- In this we simply redirected this activity to home activity for initialize first screen,
+•**main activity**- In this we simply redirected this activity to home activity for initialize first screen,

-*home activity where intial input taken from user to select which process to follow such as Genrate QR-code or Scan new one and just intialize the onclicklistner for both activity.
+•**home activity** where intial input taken from user to select which process to follow such as Genrate QR-code or Scan new one and just intialize the onclicklistner for both activity.

 •Also made changes in the manifest file to first open home activity not main activity.